gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ## How Gatsby's data layer uses GraphQL to pull data into components

-If you're familiar with the React world, there's many options for how to load data into components.
+If you're familiar with the React world, there are many options for how to load data into components.
 One of the most popular and robust of these is a technology called [GraphQL](http://graphql.org/).

-GraphQL was invented at Facebook to help product engineers pull data into components.
+GraphQL was invented at Facebook to help product engineers pull needed data into components.

-GraphQL is a query language (the *QL* part of its name).
+GraphQL is a **q**uery **l**anguage (the *QL* part of its name).
 If you're familiar with SQL, it works in a very similar way.
-You describe in code, using a special syntax, the data you want and then that data is given to you.
+You describe in your component, using a special syntax, the data you want and then that data is given to you.

-Gatsby uses GraphQL to let components declare, using GraphQL queries, the data it needs and then gives this data to components.
+Gatsby uses GraphQL to let components declare the data it needs and then gives this data to components.

 ## Our first GraphQL query